tinkerbell/tinkerbell-docs/docs/setup/on-bare-metal-with-docker.md

 date: 2021-01-27
 ---

-## Tinkerbell on Bare Metal with Docker
+# On Bare Metal with Docker

 More than a documentation, this is an example of installing Tinkerbell in a homelab.
-It is made of 10 NUCs, with one of them picked to be the Provisioner machine running:
+The homelab is made of 10 Intel NUCs, with one of them picked to be the Provisioner machine running:

 1. Nginx
 2. Tink Server